|Back to Main Print This Page Email to a Friend|

 - Genetic disorders

-If married, both partners should completely agree that they no longer want to have children and should also have ruled out vasectomy for the man.
+If in a relationship, both partners should completely agree that they no longer want to have children.
+They should also have ruled out vasectomy for the man.
 Vasectomy is a simple procedure that has a lower failure rate than female surgical sterilization, carries fewer risks, and is less expensive.

 If a woman changes her mind and wants to become pregnant, a reversal procedure is available, but it is very difficult to perform and requires an experienced surgeon.
 Subsequent pregnancy rates after reversal depend on the surgeon's skill, the age of the woman, and, to a lesser degree, her weight and the length of time between the tubal ligation and the reversal procedure.
 Not all insurance carriers cover the cost of reversal.